Solicitor career path

 Final-year law and GDL students

-Employers can start interviewing candidates for training contracts from 1 September in their final year of a law degree, so you should be busy with interviews now!
+Employers can start interviewing candidates for training contracts from 1 September in their final year of a law degree, so hopefully you will be busy with interviews at this point!

 You must also apply for LPC courses now through the Central Applications Board.
 As described above, the application system has changed so that there is no longer a closing date for applications; rather, applications are dealt with as they are submitted and institutions are notified weekly of new submissions.
 Applications for part-time courses must be made directly to the provider.